Runcorn Town F.C.: North West Counties Football League: 2010 to present

 The 2018–19 season saw Runcorn Town in and among the leading sides until Christmas, but midway through the season, Herbert left the club to take a full time role at National League side Salford City.
 Midfielder Paul McManus accepted the role on a caretaker basis, and was appointed as permanent player-manager prior to the final game of the season.

 The 2019–20 season was declared null and void after the season was cancelled due to the worldwide COVID-19 pandemic.
 The final game of the season was a 5–0 win at home to Burscough on 14 March 2020.
-There were good runs in the FA Cup – losing eventually to Farsley Celtic in the 2nd qualifying round – and also the League Cup – Town progressed to the semi-final before the competition was cancelled.
+Success continued in the FA Cup until losing to Farsley Celtic in the 2nd qualifying round.
+In the League Cup, Town progressed to the semi-final before the competition was cancelled.

 The 2020–21 season barely got started before again being curtailed due to the COVID-19 pandemic.
 In one of the few games played, Town beat AFC Liverpool on penalties following a thrilling 3–3 draw to reach the final of the League Cup.

 The League Cup final was played at the beginning of the 2021–22 season, with Town losing 6–3 to 1874 Northwich.
 In October 2021 a new management team was brought in – Niall McGuinness and Aden Shannon taking over as joint managers, lasting just six months in charge with the club being relegated to Division 1 North.

 A new management team led by Matt Barnes were brought in for the start of the 2022–23 season, tasked with building a new squad to challenge for promotion back to the Premier Division.
 Barnes resigned in November and Karl Brown and Lee Bignell were brought in to put together another new squad.
 At the end of the 2022–23 season, Runcorn Town faced the possibility of relegation to step 7 of the non-league system.
 However, despite finishing second from last in the division, and conceding the second most goals in the division, in May 2023 it was announced Runcorn Town have been handed a reprieve from relegation due to the team having one of the better points per game ratios of all second to last placing clubs across the country.